microspectrometer/microspec/doc/source/README.md

 print(reply.pixels[2])
 ```

-For an executable example, see `bin/chromaspec_expert_example.py`.
+For an executable example, see `bin/microspec_expert_example.py`.

-For greater detail, see `pydoc chromaspeclib.expert`
+For greater detail, see `pydoc microspeclib.expert`

 NOTE: If the timeout runs out in the Expert interface, the next receiveReply() will receive it, in an expected FIFO order.

 ## Command Line API

-The `chromaspec_cmdline.py` executable will run a single command and print the reply to stdout, optionally in CSV format.
+The `microspec_cmdline.py` executable will run a single command and print the reply to stdout, optionally in CSV format.
 The default is to look for hardware, but -f FILE can be used to point it to either a device file or the name of a port, as in "COM3", if necessary.
 The command itself is case-insensitive, and after the command are key=value pairs of options for the command, if necessary, such as `led_num=0` or `cycles=100`.

 The -t timeout is how long it will wait for the command each time, and if it fails it will print None and move on.
 If a -r repeat is specificied, it will run the command that many times.
 And if it is repeating, a -w wait will wait that long inbetween commands.
 All times are in fractional seconds.

 For example, to set the exposure and cycles and then get 3 capture frames spaced 1.5 seconds apart, with a timeout of 0.2 seconds on each, and print it in CSV format:

 ```
-chromaspec_cmdline.py setsensorconfig binning=true gain=gain1x row_bitmap=0x1f
+microspec_cmdline.py setsensorconfig binning=true gain=gain1x row_bitmap=0x1f
-chromaspec_cmdline.py setexposure cycles=100
+microspec_cmdline.py setexposure cycles=100
-chromaspec_cmdline.py captureframe -t 0.2 -r 3 -w 1.5 --csv
+microspec_cmdline.py captureframe -t 0.2 -r 3 -w 1.5 --csv
 ```

 Note that if you have no hardware connected, you can (on Linux and MacOSX) add a "-e" flag to use the emulator.
 It won't return very interesting capture frame data, but it will give an opportunity to test the interface.